geotrev/undernet/app/docs/branding.md

 _NOTE: Only import the below **one time** in your application!_

 _NOTE #2: The below imports have a `~` preceeding the import path; this is a Webpack feature.
-If you're not using webpack, you will need to use another package like css-import or import straight from the `node_modules` directory in your proejct._
+If you're not using webpack, you will need to use another package like css-import or import straight from the `node_modules` directory in your project._

 ```css
 @import "path/to/new_config";